Jaxelr/VueSimpleTemplate/Readme.md

 where * is the nomenclature for the latest version of the template.

-Once downloaded the configuration instructions are to run:
+Once downloaded you can properly create the project from the template with:

+`dotnet new simplevue -o MyAppName`

+Then proceed to:

+`cd MyAppName`
 `npm install`

 Using the SpaServices from AspNet Core it will execute the webpack configurations once you build the site.